haden96/php-interview/README.md

 ## Task 5

 Create unit test for Taks 4 covering edge cases.
-Test in Laravel are located in /tests/Unit where we prepared `BookingResponseTimeTest`
+Test in Laravel are located in /tests/Unit where we have prepared `BookingResponseTimeTest`

 > **Hint:** Laravel is configured with phpunit.
 If you don't have your own installation you may use `vendor/bin/phpunit`.
 If that fails for any reason don't waste your time trying to fix this.
 We will look only at your test coverage.